isabella232/airavata-docs/Gateway-Configurations.md

 4. For each compute resource, gateway admin need to specify;
   	- Preferences can be overridden by Airavata - Yes/No?
   	- Resource login name
+  	- Preferred job submission protocols
-  	- Preferred job submission and data movement protocols
+  	- Preferred data movement protocols
   	- Preferred queue
   	- Scratch location
   	- Project allocation number
-  	- Resource specific credential store token (When added Base Credential Store Token is not valid for the specific resource)
+  	- Resource specific credential store token <br>(When added Base Credential Store Token is not valid for the specific resource)
+  	- Gateway ID for usage reporting <br>(This field will only appear if the compute resource registration is set to report usage details back to the resource)
+  	- Quality of service
+  	- Reservation name
+  	- Reservation start and end date time
 5. For adding storage resource preference click "Add a Storage Resource Preferences", and rest is similar to adding a compute resource preference.
 6. For a gateway currently when a storage resource is selected, that resource ID need to be added in to the pga_config.php file in config folder of the hosted gateway.
 7. For storage resource preference, gateway admin need to add;